echenyu/tikkit-iOSApp/README.md

 # Tikkit
 Tikkit is a student-to-student ticket selling platform built for EECS 441 (Mobile App Development for Entrepreneurs) under Professor Elliot Soloway at the University of Michigan.
 This repository includes the code for the iOS client and the application server.

+The code for the server can be found here: https://github.com/najork/tikkit-server
 #### Warning: do not use in a production environment - TLS support not implemented

 # Authors